KodeMunkie/imagetozxspec/doc/readme.md

 ### Distribution
 Should you wish to distribute this software and want to provide attribution then please link to the GitHub page <https://github.com/KodeMunkie/imagetozxspec>
-N.b. previous versions of this clause can now be ignored.

 ### What is Image to ZX Spectrum?
 Image to ZX Spec(trum) is a utility to convert image and video